-If the proposed amendment to the 2016 Plan is approved by our Shareholders, then, subject to adjustment as provided for in the 2016 Plan, the aggregate number of Common Shares that will be reserved for issuance under the 2016 Plan will be 17,000,000.
+If the proposed amendment to the 2016 Plan is approved by our Shareholders, then, subject to adjustment as provided for in the 2016 Plan, the aggregate number of Common Shares that will be reserved for issuance under the 2016 Plan will be 20,500,000.
 If any Common Shares covered by an award or to which an award relates are not purchased or are forfeited or are reacquired by us (including any awards that are settled in cash), or if an award otherwise terminates or is cancelled without delivery of any Common Shares, then the number of Common Shares counted against the aggregate number of Common Shares available under the 2016 Plan with respect to such award, to the extent of any such forfeiture, reacquisition by us, termination or cancellation, will again be available for granting awards under the 2016 Plan.
-Notwithstanding the foregoing, the following Common Shares will not again become available for issuance under the 2016 Plan: (w) any Common Shares which would have been issued upon any exercise of an option but for the fact that the exercise price was paid by a "net exercise" or any Common Shares tendered in payment of the exercise price of an option; (x) any Common Shares withheld by us or Common Shares tendered to satisfy any tax withholding obligation with respect to an award under the 2016 Plan; (y) Common Shares covered by a share-settled stock appreciation right ("SAR") issued under the 2016 Plan that are not issued in connection with settlement in Common Shares upon exercise; or (z) Common Shares that are repurchased by us using option exercise proceeds.
+Notwithstanding the foregoing, the following Common Shares will not again become available for issuance under the 2016 Plan: (w) any Common Shares which would have been issued upon any exercise of an option but for the fact that the exercise price was paid by a "net exercise" or any Common Shares tendered in payment of the exercise price of an option; (x) any Common Shares withheld by us or Common Shares covered by a share-settled stock appreciation right ("SAR") issued under the 2016 Plan that are not issued in connection with settlement in Common Shares upon exercise; or (z) Common Shares that are repurchased by us using option exercise proceeds.